-Multiple times, every day, I read, see, hear and feel how we’re experiencing an unprecedented time of uncertainty.
-Personally, in our communities, and around our planet, we’re living with health crises, ecological devastation, political and economic turmoil and systemic racism and injustice.
-We don’t know when the impacts of all this will end, how it will end, and what our lives and our world will look like in the near or distant future.
+Personally, in our communities and around our planet, people are living with health crises, ecological devastation, political and economic turmoil and systemic racism and injustice.
+We don’t know the eventual impact of all of these crises, how it will end, or what our lives and our world will look like in the near or distant future.

-In our commitment to using our mortality as an opportunity to live and love fully now, Michelle and I developed an exercise to help you move through these challenging times.
+It’s not uncommon for us to feel anxious as we move through this level of uncertainty.
+In our commitment to using our mortality as an opportunity to live and love fully now, Michelle and I developed an exercise to promote growth and control anxiety, and help us to live in the present as we take on these challenging times.

-Consider our current reality and write down 1 to 3 of your top-of-mind pains in any of the following categories:
+Consider our current reality, and write down 1 to 3 of the first pains you think of in any of the following categories:

 - Anxieties / fears (what might happen)

 I’ll be honest with you.
 Back in March when the world began to shift beyond recognition, my primary pains were my disappointment around the travel plans, workshops and other events that were cancelled, and my fear that income would dry up.